 Hong Kong has one of the largest Australian communities abroad with around 100,000 Australians residing in Hong Kong.
 Around 96,000 people born in Hong Kong live in Australia.

-Education cooperation between Australia and Hong Kong continues to strengthen.
-In 2016, there were 119 formal agreements between Australia and Hong Kong, covering student and staff exchange, academic and research collaboration, and study abroad.
+Education cooperation between Australia and Hong Kong is deepening.
+In 2018, there were 130 formal agreements between Australia and Hong Kong, covering student and staff exchange, academic and research collaboration, and study abroad.

-In 2017, Hong Kong ranked 10th as a source location for international students to Australia.
-In 2017, more than 14,000 students from Hong Kong studied in Australia across all sectors, an increase of 3 per cent compared to 2016.
-From 2002 to 2017, there were almost 138,000 higher education course enrolments and more than 42,000 VET course enrolments by students from Hong Kong.
+As at November 2019, Hong Kong ranked 16th as a source location for international students to Australia.
+In 2019, 15,500students from Hong Kong studied in Australia across all sectors.
+From 2002 to 2019, there were almost 158,000 higher education course enrolments and more than 49,000 VET course enrolments by students from Hong Kong.